diliscia/stm_accessibilty_review/README.md

 - The analysis was done using SQL.

 ## Data Task
-- The objective of the analysis is to provide more details about the real accessibility of Buses and Metro Stations in Montréal.
+- The objective of the analysis is to provide more details about the real accessibility of Buses and Metro Stations in Montreal.

 ## Caveat
 - The actual number of STM bus units is not available in the data.
 However, using the trips information, it was possible to create a proxy value called `bus trips`.